 Your CTAs should be concise and their placement should make sense for the offer you are trying to direct users to.
 CTAs are often one of the last things users interact with before they decide to buy, so make them count.

 How do you measure SaaS growth without identifying the right Key Performance Indicators (KPIs)?
 When it comes to your B2B SaaS marketing strategy, the metrics you measure (and how you analyze them) are an essential part of assessing your business’s growth.

 Many marketers stop at traffic numbers, “engagement”, or number of leads, but these tell you very little about the success of your marketing.
 Our goal is to see how your efforts are moving the needle in terms of revenue, ROI, and customer retention.

 Are you tracking the right KPIs?
-Here are the 16 most important metrics you should be measuring in your B2B SaaS business.
+Here are the 16 most important saas marketing metrics you should be measuring.